benklassen77/benklassen77.github.io/projects/christianity/sermonnotes.md

 - notify Jesus

 While Satan's kingdom looks powerful, we need not fear, because we must be faithful in our generation.

+## 1 Peter 5:8

+*Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour*

+The devil is a liar.
+Here are some of his lies:

+1. There is no devil (society believes this)
+	- TV shows like Lucifer
+	- We have physical problems.
+We used to have spiritual problems (1850s).
+Problem with pandemic is that people don't recognize that people have these problems, and thus Church is not essential.
+An example of a spiritual problem misnamed as mental problem is guilt.
+Spiritual problems can be dealt with by a saviour
+2. God and the devil are equal.
+Satan is created being.
+He is not omniscient, omnipresent, or all-powerful.
+Our God is.
+Devil's acts are intended to thwart God's plans, but they only further His will.
+3. The devil is noble in his opposition to God.
+Uprisings for BLM.
+Abortion.
+If there are arguments that violate the words of the Bible, they are the words of the devil.
+The devil's greatest joy is destroying people
+4. The devil is the ruler of Hell.
+Job 1:7, Satan is of the Earth.
+Satan will not be the king of Hell, but will be the one who burns in hell.

+God's program has never been to raise an army against the government, but has been about the spiritual world.
+Prayer is our number one weapon.